 When a couple discovers you online on their phones (be it on The Knot, via search on through social), chances are good that they will make a decision as to whether you're the right person for them in less than 5 seconds.
 In other words, they're not going to scroll and they're not going to tap around to read more about you.
 It's on you to make a really great first impression in less than 5 seconds.

-How To Avoid It: Use your phone (we repeat, use your phone -- not a laptop or full desktop computer) to do an audit of how you appear online.
+How To Do It: Use your phone (we repeat, use your phone -- not a laptop or full desktop computer) to do an audit of how you appear online.
 When you land on your profile on The Knot or on your website, don't tap or scroll around.
 Take note at what fits on your phone screen and ask yourself: Is what I do clear?
 Does it look and sound personal?
 Is the photo the very best representation of my work?
 If you have to scroll around to communicate the answers to those questions, it's time to reassess those pages.

+Need an Example?
 Our friends at House of Hough (screenshot above) do a great job of articulating their offering and what makes them unique -- "House of Hough is a specialty linen rental company known for its design expertise and style infusion into each event through gorgeous linens, napkins, chargers, and chair treatments."